Gauge invariant approach to nonmetricity theories and the second clock effect: Introduction

-There are other issues of current interest that we shall investigate in this paper as well.
-For instance: i) does the recently proposed generalization of nonmetricity: $Q_{\alpha\mu\nu}$, make geometrical sense or, is it the well-known (standard) Weyl geometry space with $Q_{\alpha\mu\nu}=Q_\alpha g_{\mu\nu}$, the only consistent choice of nonmetricity? and ii) Is it possible to modify the basic properties of Weyl geometry through proper coupling of non-geometric fields as, for instance, a scalar compensator field, to the remaining matter degrees of freedom?
-While the answer to the first question carries important consequences for the symmetric teleparallel theories of gravity, the second question is cornerstone for the check of the phenomenological viability of Weyl gauge theories of gravity.
+All of the results discussed here are based on the assumption of a parallel transport law that differs from the one assumed in \cite{my-arxiv-paper} and also, in a specific consistency hypothesis that allows identification of physical vectors and tensors with related hypothetical vectors and tensors living in $W_4$ space.
 Through the paper, for simplicity, we consider only Riemann-Christoffel and nonmetricity contributions to the curvature and affinity of space.
 The torsion contribution is omitted not only for simplicity of the analysis but, also, because consideration of spaces with torsion is beyond the scope of our planned discussion.